- Congressional and state primaries: Closed

 In 2020, Measure 3 for top two open primaries came very close to passing–receiving one of the highest votes of any reform on the ballot anywhere in the country at 57% of the vote (it needed 60%).

-3.6 million independent voters - 28% of all registered Floridians – are currently barred from participating in the taxpayer funded primary elections.
+One thing unites all Florida voters: the growing frustration with a political system that is broken, rigged, and unfair.
+Florida disenfranchises more independent voters than any other state in the country.
+3.6 million independent voters – 27% of all registered Floridians – are currently barred from participating in the taxpayer funded primary elections.
 For many Florida voters, the primary election is the only election that matters, with a mere 16% of general election races in the state considered competitive.

 Open primaries was the second most popular issue brought before the Florida Constitution Revision Commission (CRC) at nine public hearings held across the state in 2017